yildiraykoyuncu/state/README.md

 - Logging
   - Capture and store a log of all user interactions & state changes
   - Use this log to reconstruct user actions and debug your projects
+- Looking for a real-world example of logging?
+  1. open this repo in your terminal
+  2. enter `npm run start`
+  3. open `localhost:3000` in your browser
+  4. open the generated `/server-logs` to see a log of all server requests and responses!

 ### Integrating JavaScript